 This photogenic strip is one of Santorini’s most celebrated and visited beaches, and for good reason.
 Few beaches are as evocative of a volcanic landscape as the iconic Red Beach, defined by dramatic red lava rock formations, rich in iron ore, the pebbly red sands framed by massive, rust-red cliffs.
 It all makes for a stunning contrast against the shimmering blue sea.

-Note that the beach itself is narrow and does get crowded.
+Note that this Greek beach itself is narrow and does get crowded.
 However, the waters are ideal for snorkeling, thanks to the colorful rock formations and marine life found underneath.

 Red Beach is situated close to one of the most famous landmarks in Greece, Akrotiri, on the island’s southern tip.
 Red Beach is accessed via a boat transfer or a short, steep hike from the parking lot.